-Approval is required before PDA assessable development is undertaken.
+Approval of a development permit is required before PDA assessable development which is permissible is undertaken.

-3.2.4 Development consistent with the land use plan
+3.2.4 Development consistent with the scheme

-PDA assessable development is consistent with the land use plan if:
+PDA assessable development is consistent with the and use plan if:

-- (i) the development complies with all relevant PDA-wide criteria, or - (ii) the development does not comply with one or more of the aspects of the PDAwide criteria but: - a. the development does not conflict with the PDA vision; and - b. there are sufficient grounds to justify the approval of the development despite the non compliance with the PDA-wide criteria.
+- (i) the development complies with all relevant PDA-wide criteria and Zone provisions, or - (ii) the development does not comply with one or more of the aspects of the PDAwide criteria or Zone provisions but: - a. the development does not conflict with the PDA vision; and - b. there are sufficient grounds to justify the approval of the development despite the non compliance with the PDA-wide criteria.